Go Ah-ra (badminton)

-Go Ah-ra (born 21 September 1992) is a Korean badminton player, specializing in doubles play.
+Go Ah-ra (born 21 September 1992) is a South Korean badminton player, specializing in doubles play.
 Go won 2013 Vietnam Open Grand Prix with her partner Yoo Hae-won, she and Yoo also won the bronze medal at the 2013 Badminton Asia Championships.
 In 2016, she won the silver medal at the 2016 Uber Cup with Korean women's badminton team.